 The Next Level of Sustainability in Space

 The Global Network On Sustainability In Space, GNOSIS, asked Angela Mathis, CEO of ThinkTank Maths, to join its Steering Board to add her practical experience, insights, and global connections to the expertise of the existing board members.
 GNOSIS focuses on space sustainability and brings scientists and industry together to understand and tackle the challenges of space debris, space weather and orbital congestion.
-As ThinkTank Maths has a track record and is currently investing in the space sustainability arena, the cooperation will help to shape the next phase of GNOSIS’ journey.
+As ThinkTank Maths has a track record and is currently investing in the space sustainability domain, the cooperation will help to shape the next phase of GNOSIS’ journey.

 GNOSIS, which currently has 356 members, is trying to forge and stimulate a community to push forward innovative science, capabilities and solutions to preserve the safe operating environment of space.
 The network’s initial funding is through the Science and Technology Facilities Council – which means it is research-led.
 GNOSIS therefore identifies areas where new research could have an impact, and brings people together to stimulate science collaborations.

 According to Katherine Courtney, Chair of the Steering Board at GNOSIS, although space object datasets are accessible, they are gathered for specific purposes that may or may not have anything to do with monitoring and managing the space environment.
 In her view, data analysis, data sharing, data mapping, and data transparency are the key to unlocking progress.
-“The reason we wanted Angela to join is because wanted someone with experience of big data challenges and data analysis expertise on the board, as well as enthusiasm and passion for preserving the unique space environmentl,” said Katherine.
+“The reason we wanted Angela to join is because we wanted someone with experience of big data challenges and data analysis expertise on the board, as well as enthusiasm and passion for preserving the unique space environment,” said Katherine.
 As space surveillance and space situational awareness are about creating trusted decision intelligence from many different datasets, the GNOSIS network is keen to engage with data analysis experts as well as promote new cross disciplinary collaborations.
 This is in harmony with ThinkTank Maths’ approach to space domain awareness (SDA).
-GNOSIS also strives to make sure that they have a mix of diverse voices, both in terms of gender, background, and with regards to the size of participating businesses.
+GNOSIS also strives to have a mix of diverse voices, both in terms of gender, background, and the size of participating businesses.

 “Board Members wanted Angela on the Steering Board, after seeing her attitude, strong vision for the sector, and how proactive she is.”Katherine Courtney, Chair of the Steering Board at GNOSIS